makersacademy/chitter-challenge/README.md

 We are going to write a little Twitter clone that will allow the users to post messages to a public stream.

-Instructions for use:
+## Instructions:

 ![Chitter Image](/images/peeps-animals.jpg)

 -------
 $ git clone https://github.com/chrisjmit/chitter_challenge

 $ bundle

 $ createdb chitter_development

 $ rake auto_migrate

 $ rspec

 $ rackup

 Use the proposed localhost server port and automated browser to post messages to the Chitter public feed!

-Currently incomplete: sorting users in reverse alphabetical order, timestamped posts, authentication of messages by user.
+*Currently incomplete*: sorting users in reverse alphabetical order, timestamped posts, authentication of messages by user.

 Features: